Burns cause about 3000 deaths/year in the US and about 2 million physician visits.

 Radiation burns most commonly result from prolonged exposure to solar ultraviolet radiation (sunburn) but may result from prolonged or intense exposure to other sources of ultraviolet radiation (eg, tanning beds) or from exposure to sources of x-ray or other nonsolar radiation (see Radiation Exposure and Contamination).

 Chemical burns may result from strong acids, strong alkalis (eg, lye, cement), phenols, cresols, mustard gas, phosphorus, and certain petroleum products (eg, gasoline, paint thinner).
 Skin and deeper tissue necrosis caused by these agents may progress over several hours.

 Electrical burns result from heat generation and electroporation of cell membranes associated with massive currents of electrons.
-Electrical burns often cause extensive deep tissue damage to electrically conductive tissues, such as muscles, nerves, and blood vessels, despite minimal apparent cutaneous injury.
+High voltage (> 1000 volts) electrical burns often cause extensive deep tissue damage to electrically conductive tissues, such as muscles, nerves, and blood vessels, despite minimal apparent cutaneous injury.

 Heat from burns causes protein denaturation and thus coagulative necrosis.
 Around the coagulated tissue, platelets aggregate, vessels constrict, and marginally perfused tissue (known as the zone of stasis) can extend around the injury.
 In the zone of stasis, tissue is hyperemic and inflamed.

 Damage to the normal epidermal barrier allows